Step Up in BasisMar 03, 2020

-In a previous entry I discussed the difference in taxation of capital gains property and ordinary income property.
+In a previous entry I discussed the difference in taxation of capital gains property vs. ordinary income property.
 That piece discussed what happens on your form 1040.
-But what happens when you die and bequeath these assets to your heirs?
+This piece looks ahead to your eventual mortality.
+What happens when you die and bequeath these assets to your heirs?

 Previously I used the example of a stock that I bought at $100.
 Now say I leave it to my daughter at my death, and it is trading at $120 on the day I die.
 How is she taxed?
 Since stock is capital gains property, she gets a step up in basis to the date of death value.
 This means that she does not inherit my original basis of $100 – on the date of my death the stock is worth $120, so $120 becomes her new basis.
 That $20 gain is therefore never taxed!
 She could turn around and sell the stock the next day for $120 and have no taxable event.
-She could sell it after one month for $130/share, and have a $10 long term capital gain.
+If she sold it two months later for $130/share, she'd have a $10 long term capital gain.
 Remember, her basis is $120.
 How is the gain long term when she old held the shares for a month?
 The gain is always long term on inherited property.

 What types of assets qualify for a step up in basis?
 Capital assets – those which are held for a period of time, are subject to market price fluctuations, and are sold at a profit or loss.
 Think of stocks, bonds, mutual funds, real estate (though not your personal residence), and business interests.

 Here’s another example.
-Say your mother says to you, go ahead and put the Microsoft shares into your name, so they won’t have to go through probate when I die.
-Sounds like a good move, right?
-Wrong!
-Mother & Dad bought the Microsoft in 1970 for $45,000.
-Today it is worth $445,000.
-If you transfer the title to yourself, she’s made a taxable gift to you (that’s another tax story for another day), and you receive her basis of only $45,000!
+Say your mother says to you, "Go ahead and put the Microsoft shares into your name, so they won’t have to go through probate when I die".
+How generous!
+But a bad tax move.
+Turns out Mother & Dad bought 1000 shares of MSFT way back when for $100.00.
+As I write MSFT is trading at $224.97/share, so the position is worth $224,970.
+That is a gain of $224,960.
+If you transfer the title to yourself, she’s made a taxable gift to you (that’s another tax story for another day), and her basis of only $100.00 becomes your basis.
 What would a smart son do?
-Say, oh no, Ma – it’s your stock.
+Say, "Oh no, Ma – it’s your stock.
 You keep it and feel comfortable.
-I can wait.
-Re-title the account to Transfer on Death so there won’t be any probate.
+I can wait."
+You WOULD ask her to re-title the account to Transfer on Death so there won’t be any probate.
 The result?
-You inherit; your basis is $445,000 – the date of death value – and there is no tax due!
-That’s $400,000 of gain that is never taxed!
-Using a capital gains rate of 15%, that is $60,000 that didn’t find its way to the IRS.
+You inherit; your basis is $224,970 or the date of death value - and there is no tax due if you turn around and sell the position!
+That’s $224,960 of gain that is never taxed!
+Using a capital gains rate of 15%, that is $33,744 that didn’t find its way to the IRS.

 What assets do not qualify for the step up?
 Ordinary income property.
-This is interest received from the bank, annuity gains, and retirement accounts and IRAs.
+This is interest received from the bank, annuity gains, and any money in a retirement account or IRA.

 Annuities do not get a step up in basis, since they are ordinary income property, rather than capital gains property.
 Clearly there’s a big tradeoff with annuities: you gain income tax deferral of all gains while you’re alive, but your beneficiaries will pay taxes on the gains over your basis.
 Sort of a high class problem.
 I wouldn’t complain.

 Retirement accounts also do not get a step up in basis.
 Remember – you made tax-deductible contributions to your IRA and 401K, so what comes out as distributions is ordinary income.
-It is also therefore ordinary income to your beneficiary, meaning the gain is income-taxable.
+It is also therefore ordinary income to your beneficiary, meaning when they cash in your IRA the gain is income-taxable.
 Again, sort of a high class problem.
 If, for example, a beneficiary received and distributed $100K from Dad’s IRA, he has an additional $100K in income that year, which pushes him up to a higher tax bracket.
-There is something called a stretch IRA, which can stretch out the distributions and therefore the taxable event, and I have written a separate blog piece about that.